Emerge-AI/revado-mobile-react/README.md

 # Revado Health Mobile PWA

 A mobile-optimized Progressive Web App for managing and sharing health records with healthcare providers.
 Built with React 19, Vite, and WebAuthn for secure biometric authentication.
+Everything you need to get started is in this README.

 ## 🚀 Quick Start